In this Guide

 It comes with a great hard hat attachment.
 You’ll also get a big bag and a bandana for keeping things comfortable as you work.

 It’s expensive.
-This one will run you over $200.
 It’s probably overkill for casual or student welders.
 If you’re a professional or regular welder, previous buyers urged that you’ll be glad you invested in this model.

 6. Miller Digital Elite